Bowel Cancer Screening Programme

 - Providing reports and data analysis, including performance monitoring data, to Screening Centres, Commissioners, National Office and Screening Quality Assurance Services.

-- Maintaining a UKAS accredited ISO 15189:2012 service that meets national standards.
+- Maintaining a UKAS accredited service that meets national standards.
+A UKAS accredited medical laboratory, No. 8361.

 - Supporting agreed BCSP research and development projects.